 ASU-Newport is proud to offer a convenient on-campus full-service bookstore to its students.
 The bookstore is operated by our business partner, BBA Solutions.
 We offer a year-round bookstore on the Newport campus in the Student Community Center.
 We offer seasonal bookstore options on our Jonesboro and Marked Tree campuses.
 We also offer the ability to purchase textbooks and merchandise year-round online at asun.edu.
-For more specific information regarding the campus bookstores, please visit us online at www.asun.edu.
+For more specific information regarding the campus bookstores, please visit us online at www.bookstore@asun.edu or call 870-512-7806.